trizen/raku-rosettacode/programming_tasks/I/Include_a_file.md

 ```

-None of these are true inclusion, unless the <tt>require</tt> cheats and modifies the current input string of the parser.
+None of these are true inclusion, unless the `require` cheats and modifies the current input string of the parser.
 To get a true textual inclusion, one could define an unhygienic textual macro like this:

 ```perl
 macro include(AST $file) { slurp $file.eval }